-Has Djokovic finally settled the men's GOAT race?
+Has Djokovic settled the men's GOAT debate?

 The numbers do not tell the full picture, of course.
 It is not possible to quantify their different playing styles, how they have adapted their games or their physical and mental strength, nor how they have overcome the tough moments that have peppered their careers.

 But it does provide the framework for the debate.
-Here, BBC Sport crunches the numbers for you to consider, and gives you the chance to have your say in the comments section at the bottom.
+Here, BBC Sport crunches the numbers and gives you the chance to have your say in the comments section at the bottom.

 From a frontrunner to a three-horse race